 - Department of Homeland Security's regulations at 2 C.F.R.
-Part 3000 (Non-procurement Debarment and Suspension). - (c) These regulations restrict awards, sub-awards, and contracts with certain parties that are debarred, suspended, or otherwise excluded from or ineligible for participation in Federal assistance programs and activities.
-See 2 C.F.R.
-Part 200, Appendix II, if H; and Procurement Guidance for Recipients and Subrecipients Under 2 C.F.R.
-Part 200 (Uniform Rules): Supplement to the Public Assistance Procurement Disaster Assistance Team (POAT) Field Manual Chapter IV, 6.d, and Appendix C, 2 [hereinafter POAT Supplement].
-A contract award must not be made to parties listed in the SAM Exclusions.
-SAM Exclusions is the list maintained by the General Services Administration that contains the names of parties debarred, suspended, or otherwise excluded by agencies, as well as parties declared ineligible under statutory or regulatory authority other than Executive Order 12549.
-SAM exclusions can be accessed at www.sam.gov..
-See 2 C.F.R. § 180.530; POAT Supplement, Chapter IV, 6.d and Appendix C, - (d) In general, an "excluded" party cannot receive a Federal grant award or a contract within the meaning of a "covered transaction," to include subawards and subcontracts.
+Part 3000 (Non-procurement Debarment and Suspension). - (d) In general, an "excluded" party cannot receive a Federal grant award or a contract within the meaning of a "covered transaction," to include subawards and subcontracts.
 This includes parties that receive Federal funding indirectly, such as contractors to recipients and subrecipients.
 The key to the exclusion is whether there is a "covered transaction," which is any non-procurement transaction (unless excepted) at either a "primary" or "secondary" tier.
 Although "covered transactions" do not include contracts awarded by the Federal Government for purposes of the non-procurement common rule and DHS's implementing regulations, it does include some contracts awarded by recipients and subrecipient. - (e) Specifically, a covered transaction includes the following contracts for goods or services: - (1) The contract is awarded by a recipient or subrecipient in the amount of at least \$25,000. - (2) The contract requires the approval of FEMA, regardless of amount. - (3) The contract is for federally-required audit services. - (4) A subcontract is also a covered transaction if it is awarded by the contractor of a recipient or subrecipient and requires either the approval of FEMA or is in excess of \$25,000. - (f) The following provides a debarment and suspension clause.
 It incorporates an optional method of assurances that contractors are not excluded or disqualified: